 Being in a long-distance marriage is a unique experience.
 You might have thought your long-distance fling was difficult, but this is a whole other ballpark.
 What makes it hard is also what makes it bearable, and this is the fact that you have both agreed to a long-term commitment.

 So, how do you make your long-distance marriage work?

-How to ensure the distance does not sow weakness in what you both have worked so hard to build?
+How to ensure the distance does not weaken what you have worked so hard to build?

-Here are a few tips that could come in handy whether you are dating a foreigner and want to marry him, or one of you frequently travels for work.
+Here are some long-distance marriage tips that could come in handy, whether you are dating a foreigner and want to marry them or if one of you frequently travels for work.

 Communication is the surest way to ensure that your bond remains strong despite the unique challenges.
 Talk as often as you can.
 It could be anything from a sweet message in the middle of their day to a routine evening check-in phone call.